 Our skin’s epidermis is made up of 5 layers with stratum corneum, the moisture barrier, as the outermost layer.
 In and of itself it consists about 20 layers of specialized skin cells and keratin that are continuously renewing and exist to protect your insides.
 Eyelids are thinner, while layers such as your hands and heels are thicker.

 Think of your skin like bricks and mortar: the bricks are mostly made up of keratin, a protein also found in hair and nails.
 The mortar is made out of lipids that float into the space between the bricks as protection. ✨ Together it forms the skin’s protective barrier.

 The stratum corneum is slightly acidic with a pH of ~ 4-5.5 (aka the acid mantle).
 This helps form an effective, waterproof barrier to the outside world, preventing epidermal water loss (drying out) and pathogens like bacteria and toxins in.

 Water is your friend

 Okay – one of the easiest changes you can make: water!!
-Both to stay hydrated to help dry skin and the temp you use to wash.
+Both to stay hydrated to help dry winter skin and the temp you use to wash.
 Hot water can be overly drying for those with a damaged skin barrier.